If our resources have blessed you, please share them.

 Red

-flower-redRed in the Bible represents blood.
-The life of man is in the blood (Leviticus 17:11) and Christ’s blood atonement is necessary for the redemption of man.
-Jesus’ pure blood paid the penalty for our sins and by His blood, we are washed clean.
+flower-redRed represents blood.
+Life is in the blood (Leviticus 17:11), and Christ’s blood atonement is necessary for our redemption.
+Jesus’ pure blood paid the penalty for our sins, and by His blood we are washed clean (Revelation 1:5).

 Revelation 1:5 And from Jesus Christ, who is the faithful witness, and the first begotten of the dead, and the prince of the kings of the earth.
 Unto him that loved us, and washed us from our sins in his own blood.